czz592/CT421-Assignment/Report.md

 We calculate fitness through an error function:

 $$e = (bin\_weight - capacity)^2$$
 	If the weight of the bin is greater than the capacity, we add 1000 to the error to make it a worse solution.

-If there are item clashes between bins of an individual, we also add 1000 to the error.
+	If there are item clashes between bins of an individual, or if there is an item not present in any bin, we also add 1000 to the error.
+	*Note that these are added before the error is squared*.

 The error is squared before being returned.